shiftw041/ida-exportsymbols/README.md

     USER_SEGMENTS = ['.text', '.data', '.bss', '.rodata']
     ```

 - Change export symbols types and options as you want.
+Note that if you choose to export an ELF file, you must specify a file extension that is not .txt.

 - In file dialog, You can save file as plaintext or a copy of input ELF file with IDA symbols imported by selecting file type.